wildboar-foundation/wildboar/docs/guide/explain.rst

 Counterfactual explanations
 ===========================

-wildboar can explain predictions of nearest neighbors classifiers and shapelet using counterfactual samples.
-In this scenario, counterfactuals are samples that are transformed such that the labeling of a sample changes.
+wildboar can explain predictions of nearest neighbors classifiers and shapelet forest classifiers using counterfactual samples.
+In this scenario, counterfactuals are samples that are transformed such that the labeling of the sample changes.
 For instance, we might want to explain what changes are required to transforms a sample labeled as `abnormal` to `normal`.
 In this scenario, the normal sample would be the counterfactual sample.